Listen to Me! New Families

 Sibling Camp

 Siblings participate in a summer camp experience designed just for them, including crafts, games, and outdoor activities.
 We have two amazing and very experienced sibling camp coordinators who plan special theme days and make sure all ages are included and have fun.
-It is a great opportunity for siblings of children with cochlear implants to connect with others who can relate to their experience.
+It is a great opportunity for siblings of children with hearing loss to connect with others who can relate to their experience.

 Our Team

-We are proud to have an extremely talented and experienced staff, who each have specialized training in cochlear implants and the development of listening and spoken language.
+We are proud to have an extremely talented and experienced staff, who each have specialized training in hearing loss and the development of listening and spoken language.
 Our distinguished presenters are some of the leading experts in the field.

 Read more about our team here.